p-m-p/parsonic/packages/share-button/README.md

 defined and will either show the fallback content or no button at all.

-For control over the share data you can provide the share button with data attribute.
+For control over the share data you can provide the share button with data attributes.
 Below is an example using Nunjucks template syntax.

 ```html
 <share-button